tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/create-a-collection.md

 ### Headers
  See [Common Azure Cosmos DB REST request headers](common-cosmosdb-rest-request-headers.md) for headers that are used by all Azure Cosmos DB requests.

- When [constructing the hashed token signature for a master token](access-control-on-cosmosdb-resources.md#a-nameconstructkeytokena-constructing-the-hashed-token-signature-for-a-master-token) for the master key token, the ResourceType should be "colls".
+ When [constructing the hashed signature for the master key token](access-control-on-cosmosdb-resources.md#constructkeytoken), the ResourceType should be "colls".
 The ResourceId should be `dbs/{db-id}`, where {db-id} can be either the ID or the _rid value of the database.

 |Property|Required|Type|Description|